TilmanNeumann/java-math-library/README.md

 ## Remarks

-* The quadratic sieve will be quite good for difficult numbers like semiprimes.
-However, is still missing a good small factor test like ECM.
+* The quadratic sieve is still missing a good small factor test algorithm like ECM.
-So it won't be very efficient for numbers having many small prime factors.
+So it will be quite efficient for inputs having few small factors (in particular semiprimes), but not when the number of small prime factors is large.

 ## Authors